argonne-lcf/ai-science-training-series/01-AI-at-Scale/README.md

 `mpi4py` and `PALS`.
 Try to implement the rank counting method using just `PALS` or `mpi4py`. `device_count()` methods can be useful here.
 - Play with different dimensions of the `src` and `tgt` tensors.
+- Explore the cost of collective communication, by setting up a scenario, where you have only two ranks, but each rank resides on a different node.
+Profile and try to reason about the results.
+- Try other file formats to explore the I/O bottleneck.
+- Make the tensors really large, specially the 2nd and 3rd dimension and explore different data types.